AlbertShqipe/my-profile/README.md

   Including web apps and showcase sites for competitions, choreographers, cafés, wellness practitioners, and beauty tech businesses.

 - 💼 **Tech Stack & Skills**
-  Ruby on Rails · HTML · CSS (SCSS) · JavaScript · PostgreSQL · Git · Heroku · Render
+  Ruby on Rails · HTML · CSS (SCSS) · JavaScript · PostgreSQL · Git · Heroku

 - ✍️ **My Story**
   A unique blend of discipline, creativity, and adaptability — from the stage to the command line.